|Volunteer Income Tax Assistance|

 Chattanooga is one of the leaders in the growing national effort to promote the Earned Income Tax Credit (EITC), the Child and Dependent Care Credit, and other tax credit programs for working individuals and families.
 Unlike many other VITA programs across the nation, the Chattanooga program has realized that processing returns is not enough.
 By working in a coordinated effort throughout the county to manage and advertise the program, the partnership has been able to significantly increase the number of individuals receiving free tax assistance.
 The partnership also focuses on enhancing opportunities for client financial literacy and education.

-2015 Things To Bring for Tax Return Filing (Please note: IRS has changed its verification rules.)
+What To Bring When Filing Your Tax Return (Please note: IRS has changed its verification rules.